 - The Covenant of the Jesuit Volunteer Corps

 Should applicants be invited to the second phase of the domestic screening process, they will go on to have additional interviews with agencies where they could be placed to work.
 In preparation for an interview with a potential JVC placement site, we encourage all applicants to ask the agency contact for a full job description and prepare for the interview as you would for any job.
 Additionally, we have put together a list of questions that may be helpful for you to ask during your interview.

-There is only one deadline to apply for the international program (January 16, 2014).
+There is only one deadline to apply for the international program (January 14, 2015).
 Once completed applications are reviewed, applicants are invited for the first phase of interviewing, between the deadline and Mid February.
 After this stage, applicants may be invited to one of four discernment weekends, where they will have a second, in person interview.
 Discernment weekends are held each March in Washington DC, Chicago, and Santa Clara, CA.